bahadirbklg/intro/README.md

 11. Research tools
 * Data collection and large datasets (HDF5)
 * Using Google Cloud vs. buying GPUs
-* Further resources and people to follow
+* Further resources and some people to follow